Counseling and Advising

 First-class cadets, serving as cadet officers, and second-class cadets, serving as cadet NCOs, play a major role in guiding their peers.
 They provide the front-line supervision of military, academic and athletic performance, as well as helping to assess the resiliency of each cadet in the squadron.
 Our AOCs, AMTs and upper-class cadets are trained to assist cadets in these areas and refer them to the many professional services listed above.

-The PEER (Personal Ethics and Education Representative) program is a volunteer cadet-led program.
-Each squadron has designated PEERs who can provide support and referral services to cadets facing developmental and behavioral issues.
+The PEER (Personal Ethics and Education Representative) program is a volunteer cadet-led program overseen by the Peak Performance Center.
+Each squadron has designated PEERs who are specially trained and certified to provide support and referral services to cadets facing the challenges and stressors of USAFA.